In this quiz we explore various sequences, which not only make for fun puzzles but are central to algebra.

 In each figure, squares are either empty or filled with a circle.
 How many empty squares does Figure 10 have?

-has one unit cube.
+has one unit cube and has 3 additional unit cubes.
 Assuming the pattern continues as shown, how many unit cubes will have?

 Extending patterns as we've done in the preceding questions is a foundational algebra skill.